Joker282855/flight-log/README.md

 # Description:
 This is a database that ariline companies can use to log thier flights and destination of each flight.
-Airlines can use this database to add additional flights, remove flights, and the weather forecast of the target destination.
-People who use this flight log can pull up all of the information associated with each airline and modify the information on the databse through get, post, put, and delete routes.
-Routes tell the computer wehre the information from the database is stored and how to rerieve it.
+Airlines can use this database to add additional flights, remove flights, and check the weather forecast of the target destination.
+Airline workers who use this flight log to pull up all of the information associated with the airline they work for and modify it through get, post, put, and delete routes.
+Each of these routes tell the computer wehre the information from the database is stored and how to rerieve or delete it.

 # Tasks:
 1. As a user I can post the names of each airline that is currently at the airport.